Quickstart

 (e.g., {IS clause that "imposes a duty of confidentiality"}

 ).
-We don’t yet have templates for non-contractual classifications, however, our models have been trained on an equal mix of contracts and non-contracts, so you can always write your own queries for those or really anything else you can think of.
+We don’t yet have very many templates for non-contractual classifications, however, our models have been trained on an equal mix of contracts, cases and legislation, so you can always write your own queries for anything not covered by an existing template.

 In addition to allowing you to invoke query templates, IQL also enables you to string statements together using logical operators like AND